What is Alfuzosin?

 Warnings for some Serious Health Conditions

-If you have a heart disorder called QT prolongation or are taking drugs that lengthen the QT interval, use this drug with caution.
-The effect of alfuzosin on your QT interval is uncertain.
+• For people with rhythm heart problems: Use alfuzosin cautiously if you have a heart disorder called QT prolongation or are taking drugs that lengthen the QT interval, as its effect on your QT interval is uncertain.

 Alfuzosin vs Silodosin